ftbabi/TIE_ECCV2022/README.md

 **Feel free to ask questions.
 I am currently working on some other stuff but will try my best to reply.
 Please don't hesitate to star!**

 ## News
+- 25 July 2022: Paper and project page are available now
 - 19 July 2022: Training, test, and rendering codes released

 ## Table of Content